Operation Dynamo: The Miracle of Dunkirk

-In late May 1940, the German panzers unexpectedly broke through and even though the British and French armies gave a good account of themselves when they had the opportunity to fight, they were cut off in Belgium and northern France.
+In late May 1940, German panzers unexpectedly broke through, and even though the British and French armies gave a good account of themselves when they had the opportunity to fight, they were cut off in Belgium and northern France.
 When the Germans reached the channel coast, Allied command and control had completely broken down and widespread panic infected every command echelon above division.
 Reacting to French chaotic political leadership, the new British Prime Minister Winston Churchill ordered the British Expeditionary Force to fall back to the port of Dunkirk, even though only about 40% had actually come into contact with the Germans.
-This completely unhinged what was left of the line and would force the surrender of the Belgian Army to the north (something the Belgians still haven’t forgiven them for).
-But the troops were needed to defend against any German invasion of the British Isles.
+The British withdrawal completely unhinged what was left of the Allied line and would force the surrender of the Belgian Army to the north (something the Belgians still haven’t forgiven them for).
+The troops were needed to defend against any German invasion of the British Isles.

 To Tennant’s surprise, he discovered the East Mole still intact later that night.
 The East Mole was a breakwater for the harbor, and extended nearly a mile into the Channel.
 It should say something about the state of confusion on the beach that it took him nearly seven hours to discover a mile long breakwater that could be used as dock.
 Nevertheless, with the East Mole available, ships could be loaded directly.
 There was a glimmer of hope for remainder that the Royal Navy didn’t plan to evacuate.

 Under constant air attack, about 250 of the 900 ships that took part in “The Miracle at Dunkirk” were sunk.
 Furthermore, German shore batteries up the coast forced the remaining ships and boats to take a much longer bypass that circumvented the fire.
 Despite these obstacles, between 27 May and 3 June 1940, the Royal Navy rescued 330,000 much needed troops so they could fight again another day.